Table of Contents

 CREATE TABLE SPRING_SESSION ( PRIMARY_ID CHAR(36) NOT NULL, SESSION_ID CHAR(36) NOT NULL, CREATION_TIME BIGINT NOT NULL, LAST_ACCESS_TIME BIGINT NOT NULL, MAX_INACTIVE_INTERVAL INT NOT NULL, EXPIRY_TIME BIGINT NOT NULL, PRINCIPAL_NAME VARCHAR(100), CONSTRAINT SPRING_SESSION_PK PRIMARY KEY (PRIMARY_ID) ) ENGINE=InnoDB; CREATE UNIQUE INDEX SPRING_SESSION_IX1 ON SPRING_SESSION (SESSION_ID); CREATE INDEX SPRING_SESSION_IX2 ON SPRING_SESSION (EXPIRY_TIME); CREATE INDEX SPRING_SESSION_IX3 ON SPRING_SESSION (PRINCIPAL_NAME); CREATE TABLE SPRING_SESSION_ATTRIBUTES ( SESSION_PRIMARY_ID CHAR(36) NOT NULL, ATTRIBUTE_NAME VARCHAR(200) NOT NULL, ATTRIBUTE_BYTES BLOB NOT NULL, CONSTRAINT SPRING_SESSION_ATTRIBUTES_PK PRIMARY KEY (SESSION_PRIMARY_ID, ATTRIBUTE_NAME), CONSTRAINT SPRING_SESSION_ATTRIBUTES_FK FOREIGN KEY (SESSION_PRIMARY_ID) REFERENCES SPRING_SESSION(PRIMARY_ID) ON DELETE CASCADE ) ENGINE=InnoDB; CREATE INDEX SPRING_SESSION_ATTRIBUTES_IX1 ON SPRING_SESSION_ATTRIBUTES (SESSION_PRIMARY_ID);

-are executed in a transactional manner.
+All JDBC operations in JdbcOperationsSessionRepository are executed in a transactional manner.

-in order to avoid unexpected behavior due to interference with existing transactions (for example, executing save
+Transactions are executed with propagation set to REQUIRES_NEW in order to avoid unexpected behavior due to interference with existing transactions (for example, executing save operation in a thread that already participates in a read-only transaction).

-In a web environment, this is typically used in combination with SessionRepositoryFilter
+In a web environment, this is typically used in combination with SessionRepositoryFilter.

 A typical example of how to create a new instance can be seen below: